emmorga2007/Morgan_Emily_Portfolio/README.md

 add " /includes/read.php " to the end of the url.<br>

 2) retrieve a singular porfolio item:<br>
 add " /includes/read.php?id=1 " to the end of the url.
-The 1 in "?id=1" can be any valid integer. <br>
+The 1 in "?id=1" can be any valid integer.
+Currently the id range is 1-6. <br>

 ### Built With